 The Company has a 401(k) plan under which U.S. employees may make voluntary pre-tax and post-tax contributions at their discretion, up to maximum annual contribution limits established by the U.S. Department of Treasury.
 The Company did not make any contributions to the plan during the years ended December 31, 2020 or 2021.
-Beginning January 1, 2022, the Company began matching a portion of employee contributions totaling \$18 million for the year ended December 31, 2022.
+Beginning January 1, 2022, the Company began matching a portion of employee contributions totaling \$18 million, \$9 million, and \$7 million for the year ended December 31, 2022 and the six months ended June 30, 2022 and 2023 (unaudited), respectively.
 Both employee contributions and the Company's matching contributions are fully vested upon contribution.